-The teaching language at the Value Chain Management programme is English, and is used in all communication, activities, projects and exams.
+The teaching language at the Value Chain Management programme is prevailing Danish, which is used in all communication, activities, projects and exams.
+If some of the programme elements are not conducted in Danish, these will be in English.
+The literature used is selected on basis of a professional assessment and may be in Danish, English, or another foreign language